Alia5/SISR/README.md

 ### "Mimimi, your code is shit / you're doing it wrong"

 - Cool story bro.
 Where's your pull request?
+  I do this in my spare time; it's better to have something that provides value than whatever elitist kind of mental masturbation.

 ## 📝 TODO